NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 Repeat above workflow, but

-1. adjust the image display before saving
+- adjust the image display before saving
-2. save as **png**
+- save as **png**
-3. open `xy_float__nuclei_probability.tif` and save as **png**
+- open `xy_float__nuclei_probability.tif` and save as **png**

 ### Formative assessment

 What can I do to preserve image integrity during image saving (multiple answers)?

-A. I always save in Tiff format, this is safe.
+1. I always save in Tiff format, this is safe.
-B. I always check pixel values and coordinates before and after saving.
+2. I always check pixel values and coordinates before and after saving.
-C. I ask my colleagues in the lab and do what they recommend..
+3. I ask my colleagues in the lab and do what they recommend..
-D. I keep a copy of the raw data.
+4. I keep a copy of the raw data.

 ## Image display adjustment